arunehealth/arunehealth.github.io/README.md

 # arunehealth.github.io

-## this is a soul blog of the lessons learnt from my personal experiences
+## This is my concise CV and the projects and the positions that I am currently working on